soveng/website/src/content/concept/-index.md

       **The Exception**: One week (week 4 or 5) is designated as "time off" because the program is quite intense.
 We learned over time that we need this break.
     image: 'weekly-loop-schedule.png'

-  - id: 'madeira-bitcoin'
+  - id: 'environment'
-    title: 'Madeira: The Bitcoin Island'
+    title: 'The Environment'
     image: 'madeira.jpg'
     content: |
-      Madeira isn't just a beautiful location—it's a **Bitcoin-friendly breeding ground** for the future.
-Thanks to the efforts of André and FREE Madeira, there are 150+ merchants on the island accepting Bitcoin.
-Paying in Bitcoin is so normal here that you barely think about it.
+      Madeira isn't just beautiful—it's a **Bitcoin-friendly proving ground**.
+Thanks to the efforts of André and FREE Madeira, there are 150+ merchants accepting Bitcoin.
+Paying in sats is normal.

-      **The Alpha Test Experience**: Build a new wallet on Thursday, then go to a coffee shop on Friday and pay with the wallet you built yesterday.
-It works—and it's an amazing feeling.
-In some ways, you can alpha test the future in Madeira.

-      **The Filter Effect**: You can't just swing by and leave—you have to fly there.
-This creates a natural filter ensuring participants are committed to the full six-week experience.

-      **The Environment**: Madeira is a volcanic island with a subtropical climate, dark volcanic cliffs, and breathtaking topography.
-It's a magical place that enables spontaneous creation and the spawning of new ideas.

-      **The Community**: There are many Bitcoiners on the island, and merchant adoption is through the roof.
-It's a fantastic place to run a Sovereign Engineering cohort because it's highly Bitcoin-friendly and allows immediate testing of new protocols and tools.
+      **Off the Record, In Person**: We combine high-bandwidth in-person time with a private, off-the-record space.
+That safety lets wild ideas breathe before they ship to the open sea.

+      **Alpha-Testing the Future**: Build a wallet on Thursday, pay with it on Friday.
+Hardware, merchants, and curious peers live within walking distance, collapsing the feedback loop.

+      **The Filter and the Place**: You have to fly here and commit for six weeks—a natural filter.
+The volcanic island, subtropical climate, and dramatic topography spark spontaneous creation.

   - id: 'target-audience'
     title: 'Who Should Apply?'